tesla-cu/website/content/authors/julian_quick/_index.md

 user_groups:
 - Researchers
 ---

-Julian is a PhD candidate developing outer loop applications of wind energy systems.
+Julian Quick is a PhD candidate developing outer loop applications of computational fluid dynamics for wind energy systems.
+Modeling wind energy systems is challenging, in part, due to the high dimensionality, large inherent uncertainties, and the need for efficient optimization schemes for planning and control.
+Juilan's work demonstrates efficient optimization and uncertainty quantification of physical models of wind energy systems.
+As the wind energy sector matures, Julian anticipate that these (multifidelity) optimization and uncertainty quantification techniques will become more prevalent within the wind energy sector.